-Like software asset management (SAM) which involves tracking non-physical assets such as service agreements – lines of service – in addition to hard, physical assets.
-If an asset, such as a POTS line or mobile device plan is no longer deployed, but the carrier still records the item as active, your company is being invoiced and continuing to pay the associated fees for something you aren’t using.
+Telecom asset management involves tracking non-physical assets such as service agreements – lines of service – in addition to hard, physical assets.
+If an asset, such as a POTS line or mobile device plan, is no longer deployed, but the carrier still records the item as active, your company is being invoiced and continuing to pay the associated fees for something you aren’t using.

 Most enterprises don’t have the tools or time to maintain a well-documented telecom inventory.
 Cass provides this service as part of its lifecycle management offering.
-When Cass implements a new TEM client, we take accountability to verify and/or build a working telecom asset inventory.
+When Cass implements a new telecom expense management client, we take accountability to verify and/or build a working telecom asset inventory.

-Without centralized telecom provisioning and device provisioning processes, you likely have to consult multiple systems and sources to understand your inventory, you don’t have the authoritative records you need to conduct an effective, systematic audit of your invoices.
-So without visibility coming from data you can trust, you have little or no control over spend.
+Without centralized telecom provisioning and device provisioning processes, you likely have to consult multiple systems and sources to understand your inventory, and don’t have the authoritative records you need to conduct an effective, systematic audit of your invoices.
+So, without visibility coming from data you can trust, you have little or no control of spend.

 Cass provides ad-hoc reporting capabilities to allow queries of inventory items.
 Drill-down parameters include vendor, master account, circuit use, location, circuit type, approved or unapproved status, and connected or disconnected status.

-No matter what the current state of your telecom inventory, Cass will take accountability to improve your inventory data – and get results in the short term.
+No matter what the current state of your telecom inventory management, Cass will take accountability to improve your inventory data – and get results in the short term.
 And, once we have an accurate, working inventory, we will make sure your process doesn’t slip.